ElliotMadsen-COMP/home-soc-lab/README.md

 # Home SOC Lab

-This project simulates a small Security Operations Center environment running on my Ubuntu server at home.
+This project simulates a small Security and Network Operations Center environment running on my Ubuntu server at home.
 The lab monitors network traffic and system logs to detect suspicious activity.

 ## Tools Used